CptPotato/helix-themes/README.md

 Themes are split into a color scheme or "mapping" ("constants are purple") and one or more palettes ("purple is `#b39df3`").
 Each theme is built by simply merging the [scheme](schemes) with one of the corresponding [palettes](palettes).

-You can generate all themes by running `build.sh`.
+You can generate all themes by running `build.sh` from the root of the repository.

 Or just generate a single one: